 Myth: You Can Recycle Any Plastic

-Familiarize Yourself with Plastics
+Familiarize Yourself With Plastics

+This is one of the more popular recycling myths.
 Not all plastic containers can be recycled.
 The rule of thumb is the higher the number of plastic, the more difficult it is to recycle.

 This excellent graphic by Our World in Data Organization provides a clear, visual summary of which plastics can and can’t be recycled.
 As always, double-check your local guidelines for any exceptions.